 - Team capabilities: Creating group synergy in pursuing collective goals.

-Adapted from Working With Emotional Intelligence by Daniel Goleman.
+Working With Emotional Intelligence by Daniel Goleman.

 Understanding and managing one’s emotions, as well as understanding the emotions of others, is fundamental to successful interpersonal relationships.
 The degree to which an individual possesses this ability is known as emotional intelligence — also referred to as emotional quotient (EQ).